colinmec/InsightDE-RainSoakedFares/README.md

 ## Architecture/Pipeline
 ![Tech Stack](https://github.com/colinmec/InsightDE-RainSoakedFares/blob/master/Tech%20Stack.png)

 The main work load of Spark is to clean up taxi data and incorporate weather information for each taxi trip, using data from appropriate weather station.
-The following fields are retained and stored in PostgreSQL: pick-up and drop-off timestamps (pUTimeStamp)
+Results are stored in PostgreSQL and the following fields are retained:
+    `VendorID`      : Vendor ID
+    `pUTimeStamp`   : Pick-up timestamp
+    `dOTimeStamp`   : Drop-off timestamp
+    `pULong`,`pULat`: Pick-up longitude and lattitude (prior to 2017) `dOLong`,`dOLat`: Drop-off longitude and lattitude (prior to 2017) `pULocId`       : Pick-up location ID
+    `dOLocId`       : Drop-off location ID
+    `distance`      : Distance travelled
+    `nPax`          : Number of passengers
+    `fare`          : Fare
+    `tip`           : Tip
+    `totalPaid`     : Total amount = fare + tip + MTA tax + other surcharges
+    `pUAirTemp`     : Air temperature at pick-up
+    `pUCloudCov`    : Cloud coverage at pick-up
+    `pUPrecip1Hr`   : 1-hour accumulated precipitation at pick-up
+    `station`       : Weather station (0: Manhattan, 1: LGA, 2: JFK, 3: Newark)

 ## Schema, data cleanliness and other considerations
 1. The schema for taxi data changes frequently.
-This incurs programming and computation overhead
+This incurs programming and computation overhead.
+2.

 ## Front-end features
 1. Selection of charts by month